astronomer/docs/astro/develop-project.md

 :::caution

-Ensure that the name of the package on the private repository does not clash with any existing python packages.
+Ensure that the name of the package on the private repository does not clash with any existing python packages on [PyPI](https://pypi.org).
+If pip parses multiple repositories with the same name, it can produce unexpected results.

 :::